William M. (Skip) Johnstone Jr, MD, JD, MBA, FACOG, FACS

 After graduating from UNC-Wilmington with a Bachelor of Science degree in Business Administration/Entrepreneurship, Debbie Kinsey spent 16 years in the technology industry.
 She worked as a Corporate Trainer and Implementation Specialist for software conversions and was a Director & Vice President at a large training company in Research Triangle Park.

-In 2006, she opened her own restaurant/coffee shop in Wilmington.
-During that time, she began volunteering with a local church’s addiction ministry called Refuge and hosting women’s small groups at the restaurant.
-Her role as a women’s small group leader, allowed her to work with women in active addiction and come alongside them in their struggles with addiction.
-She also trained as a mentor and counseled hundreds of women.
+In 2006, she opened a restaurant/coffee shop in Wilmington.
+During that time, she began volunteering with a local church’s addiction ministry working with women struggling with addiction.

 In 2010, she accepted the role of Care Coordinator, at the same church, to manage the counseling and care for their congregation of 8,000.
 She also continued her work in addiction and recovery.
 When Wilmington became known as the number one city in America for opioid use disorder, she became involved in developing strategies to respond and combat this devastating epidemic.
-In the fall of 2017, she was the event coordinator for a first-of-its-kind event that included over 50 addiction and recovery organizations who showcased their services.
+She was very involved with coordinating events that would bring local addiction and recovery organizations together to share their resources.